szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 444:** Make Flesh to Stone use Petrification saves

 This makes this spell force a save vs. petrification instead of spell.
 I think Flesh to Stone and Disintegrate are way too similar functionally, and it's almost always a better idea to use Flesh to Stone over Disintegrate (they're both even boosted equally if cast by a Transmuter).
+This affects the version that beholders use.

 </details>